flutter/samples/INDEX.md

 created by the community, such as
 [Awesome Flutter](https://github.com/Solido/awesome-flutter) from @Solido.

+**Please don't submit pull requests directly updating this file.
+While we're always grateful to learn of new samples that people have put together, we need to keep this file small.
+There are plenty of user-maintained indexes (like [Awesome Flutter](https://github.com/Solido/awesome-flutter)) that are meant to be exhaustive, and those are great places to submit your own stuff to.**

 ## How-to Collections

 #### [Flutter Examples](https://github.com/nisrulz/flutter-examples) [![GitHub stars](https://img.shields.io/github/stars/nisrulz/flutter-examples.svg?style=social&label=Star)](https://github.com/nisrulz/flutter-examples) [![GitHub forks](https://img.shields.io/github/forks/nisrulz/flutter-examples.svg?style=social&label=Fork)](https://github.com/nisrulz/flutter-examples/fork)